 Xiaomi’s Mi Pad was launched in 2015 to the global markets with above average specs.
-Unfortunately being a 4-year-old product means sooner or later development and support for it was going to end sooner or later – another consequence of the fast-paced nature of smartphone-tablet market.
+Unfortunately being a 4-year-old product means development and support for it was going to end sooner or later.
+This is simply another consequence of the fast-paced nature of the smartphone-tablet market.
 The last official build was MIUI 7 based on Android Kitkat (China version was supported up to MIUI 9).

 Files that need to be downloaded (links can be found online):

-- mocha_repartition_1_2GB_RahulTheVirus.zip: Keep as zip.
+- mocha_repartition_1_2GB_RahulTheVirus.zip: Keep as zip file.
 This is needed to merge the two partitions, or Gapps can’t be installed.

-- TosForPSCI-0.1: This needs to be unzipped to img, for flashing using fastboot.
+- TosForPSCI-0.1: This needs to be unzipped to reveal an img file, for flashing using fastboot.

 - recovery-03.11.2018.img: For some reasons, newer versions of TWRP recovery didn’t seem to work reliably so I am sticking with this slightly older version.

-- Gapps: I have found one tablet, pengapps-pico (needs to be arm, not arm64) worked but not on another, but MindTheGapps worked consistently so I am sticking with this version.
+- Gapps: For one tablet pengapps-pico (needs to be arm, not arm64) worked but not on another tablet, but MindTheGapps worked consistently so I am sticking with this version.